datacarpentry/image-processing/episodes/01-introduction.md

 computer vision?"
 - "What are morphometric problems?"
 objectives:
-- "Recognize scientific questions that could be solved with image processing / computer vision."
+- "Recognise scientific questions that could be solved with image processing / computer vision."
-- "Recognize morphometric problems (those dealing with the number, size, or shape of the objects in an image)."
+- "Recognise morphometric problems (those dealing with the number, size, or shape of the objects in an image)."
 keypoints:
 - "Simple Python and skimage (scikit-image) techniques can be used to solve genuine